 We visited Bewilderwood in Norfolk a couple of weeks ago.
 When we got home I wrote the excitedly following…

-We headed to Norfolk to climb trees at Bewilderwood and I have to say it was really good.
-It’s quite a hard place to describe and I wasn’t sure what to expect.
-It’s basically a series of massive adventure playgrounds but they link it together with a story.
+We headed to Norfolk to climb trees at Bewilderwood, and I have to say it was terrific.
+It’s quite a hard place to describe, and I wasn’t sure what to expect.
+It’s basically a series of massive adventure playgrounds, but they link it together with a story.
 They then throw in a free boat ride, crafts, face painting and puppet show.
 I would recommend a visit if you are in the area, we were very impressed.

 Ted (age 3) enjoyed all of the above!
 Ted did not enjoy meeting the puppet up close and leaving.

-Miss May (age 11 months) was little more difficult to please.
-Unfortunately the toddler area was closed for major rebuilding work by the looks of it so she was a bit limited.
+Miss May (age 11 months) was a little more challenging to please.
+Unfortunately, the toddler area was closed for major rebuilding work by the looks of it, so she was a bit limited.
 She enjoyed crawling around in the wood chip, the small children’s zip wire, the boat and my strawberry ice-cream.
 May did not like waiting around for Teddy, being in the pushchair, walking on the obstacle courses (she kept trying to jump off) and being in the car.

 Where is Bewilderwood?